Book a call with admissions

 How Diet and Exercise Support Mental Health

 Did you know the benefits of good nutrition and exercise surpass maintaining a healthy body weight?
 Positive attitudes about eating and moving your body in ways that feel good can support your brain, body and soul.
 In fact, good nutrition and regular exercise have the power to prevent or reverse many diseases, from dementia & depression to cardiovascular disease & cancer.
+Understanding how diet and exercise support mental health can lead you to prioritizing your physical health and as a result, experience the mental health benefits as well.

 There is a bidirectional interconnectedness between the mind and body that we often refer to as the mind-body connection.
 This means that our thoughts, feelings, beliefs, and attitudes can positively or negatively affect our biological functioning.
 And vice versa.
 What we do with our physical body (what we eat, how much we exercise, even our posture) can impact our mental state (positively or negatively).
 For example, some people with depression have a higher risk of developing cardiovascular and metabolic diseases than the general population.